 A Comprehensive Plan writes down on paper what a community wants to achieve.
 It is a look at where the community is, and where it would like to be.
-It is a road map for the community to follow in order to achieve its goals.
+It is a road map for the community to follow to achieve its goals.
 It also allows the Town to meet state requirements for land-use and zoning decisions.

 In December 2021, the La Pointe Town Board appointed a seven-member steering committee to update the existing Comprehensive Plan.
 In their work, committee members pledged that the updated Plan would be the community's Plan.
 It would reflect the priorities of those who live, work, and have roots here.
-Steering committee members spent more than a year analyzing what they heard community members say, primarily in a 2022 Community Survey and in more than a half-dozen community forums.
+Steering committee members spent nearly two years analyzing what they heard community members say, primarily in a 2022 Community Survey and in more than a half-dozen community forums.

 This amended Plan is more than a list of good ideas.
-It identifies critical priorities, explains why the selected topics are priorities, then proposes ways to achieve those priorities.
+It identifies critical priorities, explains why these and other topics are highlighted, and suggests 74 action steps to act on these topics.

-In developing the 33 topics around which the Plan builds action steps, six areas stand out as the Island's most urgent priorities.
-After discussing what needs to be done, this Plan suggests an equally critical seventh priority: a way to actually get those things done.
+In developing the 28 topics around which the Plan builds action steps, four areas stand out as the Island's most urgent priorities.
+After discussing the priorities, this Plan suggests an equally critical fifth priority: a way to actually get those things done.